 Calculation of Shipping Charges

-Magento platform handles this task with a special extension called Shipping Calculator.
+The Magento ecommerce platform handles this task with a special extension called Shipping Calculator.
 The app supplies your clients with lots of useful information like available shipping options, the cost of each option, estimated time of delivery, highlighting the cheapest shipping way, etc. A similar extension exists inside the Shopify ecosystem.
 The app automatically detects your client’s geographical location and defines the available options.
 The shipping rates are displayed on the shopping cart page with the location indicated.
 So, a client has the opportunity to double-check everything and change the destination if needed.

 Unlike Shopify, Magento depends mostly on third-party vendors.
-The best out-of-the-box solution for Magento is the integration with PayPal, which is not a surprise considering that both companies once were owned by the same corporation – eBay.
+The best out-of-the-box solution for a Magento store is the e-commerce integration with PayPal, which is not a surprise considering that both companies once were owned by the same corporation – eBay.
 The other reliable payment processors you should consider include Authorize.Net and Braintree.
 If you are planning to operate in Europe, check Ingenico ePayments or Worldpay.

 The price of an online store launch and maintenance is a significant factor to consider while choosing an e-commerce platform.
-Since both platforms provide several license plans with different features included, comparing Magento 2 vs. Shopify pricing policy might be tricky.
+Since both platforms provide several license plans with different features included, comparing Magento 2 vs Shopify pricing policy might be tricky.

 - Magento Community Edition.
 It is entirely free and can be downloaded from the Magento website.
 The list of features in the free plan includes integrated checkout, payment and shipping, catalog management, instant purchase, and site search.
 While choosing this option, keep in mind that the customization and setup of the Community Edition might be complicated and require the services of a trained engineer.
-The other expenses include the purchase of domain, hosting, SEO, and maintenance.
+The other expenses include the purchase of domain, hosting provider, SEO, and maintenance.